 Refine Which Inputs to Modify: In addition to general feedback, the subgroup requests input from the full group regarding the additional items to discuss (Section III).

 Run Scenarios to Inform Threshold: To evaluate whether the CPUC Staff Proposal of 1.5 threshold is reasonable, the MT C/E subgroup proposes that the Program Administrators, or others familiar with the CET, run a variety of scenarios on potential or existing market transformation initiatives, using the methodological recommendations presented in Section II, if possible.
 The working group meeting on 1/14/2018 should determine whether it is possible to run such scenarios given the current construct of the CET and if so, which scenarios should be run.
 Those scenarios could then be used by the MT C/E subgroup to inform a proposal on the cost-effectiveness threshold to be discussed at the next CAEECC Market Transformation Working Group meeting in February.

+Maybe get some benefits/costs from NE Alliance

+Need PA to run the changes we made today—plus discount sensitivity (Becky

 Reconvene the MT C/E subgroup to update proposal: After receiving input from the full CAEECC MT Working Group and reviewing the data provided through the scenario runs, we propose this group, including additional interested working group members with deep expertise on the avoided cost and cost-effectiveness calculations, reconvene to update the proposal including the addition of a threshold recommendation.